hseera/neocortix-jmeter-histogram/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Note:
 1: The script was test on Windows OS.
-2: There are sample data files which you can run to understand how the script works.
+2: There are sample data files (TestPlan_*.csv) which you can use to test & also understand how the script works.

 ### Prerequisites